cncf/demo/Kubernetes/Docs/Advanced.md

 This Kubernetes Job will start a pod using the official mongo:3.2 image, execute the mongo replica set initialization command against a group of hosts whose names are deducible because they belong to a PetSet, and exit.

 Against a fresh replica set this will happen quickly and reliably.

-It would be even better to run this *only once* after the replica set pods are ready.
-In essence, this Kubernetes Job is a One Shot step _conditional on the previous step_ succesfully completing.
+It would be even better to run this **only once** and **_only after_** the replica set pods are up and running.
+In essence, this Kubernetes Job is a One Shot step _conditional on the previous step_ successfully completing.

 ## InitContainers